 How do I do it?

-3. As soon as you place your CSV file here, Vend will immediately perform a quick error check.
+3. As soon as you place your file here, Vend will immediately perform a quick error check.
 If the validation is successful move straight onto step 6, if Vend detects any errors, you will be taken to the error screen below.

 5. Once you've made any changes, remove any error notes from the CSV and reimport the file by either dragging and dropping it into the window or browsing for files again.